yarindeoh/FSM/README.md

 - nx-cloud is disabled due to exceeding the free subscription :)
 - Some Infra
   - When pushing code to `main` there is a CI verification that runs `test` `lint` and `e2e` for both packages.
-  - In case it was verified it creates a git tag for `pipeline` app and release the package (without actual publishing to npm)
+  - In case it was verified it creates a git tag for `pipeline` app and release the package according to conventional commits(without actual publishing to npm)
   - The application is deployed to Github Pages (you can find the link in the description).

 ### Working locally